sfioritto/planningforaliens-old/_posts/2016-04-11-why-js-development-is-crazy.md

 The vast majority of Javascript web applications you will work on will fall somewhere in the middle of that bell curve.
-And in the middle, if you start with a full React stack you have massively overengineered your application from the start.
+And in the middle, if you start with a full React stack you have massively over-engineered your application from the start.

 And that is why everything is crazy.
 Most of these tools you think you